 Address: Piazza della Signoria, 50122 Firenze FI, Italy

 8. Ponte Vecchio

 One of the most exquisite structures in Florence that you will see, which is not a museum or a church, is the Ponte Vecchio.
 It is a beautiful bridge, the oldest in Florence, and also the only bridge that remains intact even after the Nazi bombing during World War II.
 Another thing that separates it from the rest and makes it more unique is the colorful shops along the bridge that peaks out of the water.

 Address: Ponte Vecchio, 50125 Firenze FI, Italy

 Overlooking the Ponte Vecchio and the Arno River, Uffizi Gallery is the most iconic and one of the most important museums in Florence.
 It offers numerous galleries that exhibit the works of the famous artist of all time like Michaelangelo, Raffaelo, Botticelli, and more.
-It was originally the administrative center of Medici and then it was turned into a museum that showcases excellent artworks from famous artists.
+This Florence famous building was originally the administrative center of Medici and then it was turned into a museum that showcases excellent artworks from renowned artists.

 Address: Piazzale degli Uffizi, 6, 50122 Firenze FI, Italy

 Website: Uffizi Gallery